canvasxyz/canvas/docs/6-advanced.md

 The ephemeral session key is a regular Ed25519 or Secp256k1 keypair generated and managed by the signer, defined in the `SessionSigner` interface.

-The session `Data` is unique to each Signer class, and includes the particular signature format, as well as any other metadata used to generate the signature (e.g. some signers require nonces, domain identifiers, or other information).
+The session `data` type is unique to each Signer class, and includes the particular signature format, as well as any other metadata used to generate the signature (e.g. some signers require nonces, domain identifiers, or other information).

 ## Validating action arguments using IPLD Schemas